The view at sunrise from Mt. Liberty, NH. For some amazing, full resolution panoramic shots, click here.

 -

 “Leukotape” is what you want to treat blisters, preferably before they form.
 Once you feel a “hot spot” or chafing on your feet (or hands/fingers due to trekking pole handles), put a piece of Leukotape on.
 You don’t want cheaper “blister tape” from the drug store or anything like that.
 Get Leukotape, it’s much stronger.
+It’s so strong that it can be used as duct tape too.

 My tent set up on a tent platform in the White Mountains.